Epifaniy receives the Religious Freedom Award in the US

-The head of the OCU Epiphany Dumenko was awarded the “Athenagoras Human Rights Award” in New York, given for caring for the right to freedom of religion in the world.
+The head of the OCU Epifaniy Dumenko was awarded the “Athenagoras Human Rights Award” in New York for advocating the right to freedom of religion in the world.

 “With a sense of sincere gratitude, I received the Athenagoras Human Rights Award in New York today.
 I accepted it not as an award for himself personally, but as a reward of success for the work of thousands and even millions of Ukrainian Orthodox believers in my homeland and in the diaspora,” wrote the head of the Ukrainian Orthodox Church.
 “The dream of our people about their autocephalous Local Church has come true.
 Therefore, I believe that the dream of renewing the unity of all the Fullness of Orthodoxy can be realized, too.”

 The Athenagoras Human Rights Award was founded in 1986 by the National Council of the Order of the Apostle St. Andrew, Archons of the Ecumenical Patriarchate in America.